Johor Bahru–Singapore Rapid Transit System: Concrete steps

-In June 2011, Singapore proposed to Malaysia that the proposed cross border rail link be connected to the northernmost station of the Thomson-East Coast line, Woodlands North.
-A tender was called in November 2011 to conduct design and engineering study on the RTS link, which aimed to determine the technical parameters and options for the alignment and proposals for the system.
+In June 2011, Singapore proposed a cross border rail link connected to the northern terminus of the upcoming Thomson Line.
+A tender was called in November later that year to conduct design and engineering studies on the RTS link, which aimed to determine the technical parameters and options for the alignment and proposals for the system.
 A consortium of Aecom Perunding, Aecom Singapore and SA Architects subsequently won the tender.
-The first part of a preliminary engineering study was completed in March 2014.
+The first part of the preliminary engineering study was completed in March 2014.

-In September 2014, the Johor Public Works, Rural and Regional Development Committee selected Bukit Chagar as its terminus after a public vote, over Tanjung Puteri, JB Sentral 1 and JB Sentral 2.
-It also confirmed that the terminus would have operate its own customs and immigration clearance facilities, separate from the existing facilities at Sultan Iskandar Building.
+On 15 September 2015, the Johor Public Works, Rural and Regional Development Committee selected Bukit Chagar as its terminus after a public vote, over Tanjung Puteri, JB Sentral 1 and JB Sentral 2.
+It was also confirmed that the terminus would have operate its own customs and immigration clearance facilities, separate from the existing facilities at Sultan Iskandar Building.
 Its chairman Hasni Mohammad stated that Singapore had given no indication of the final alignment of the link from a total of three options.
 This drew a response from Singapore's Ministry of Transport which replied that they were unable to finalise the alignment of the crossing as there was no confirmation of the location of Malaysia's terminus.

 On 13 December 2016, the countries' prime ministers confirmed a high-bridge crossing for the RTS to cross the Strait of Johor.
 The link would be operated by a corporate entity and fares market-based and set by the operator.
 The following year, in July 2017, it was stated that the line would begin operations on 31 December 2024 and that a jointly run-operating company would run and maintain the RTS operating systems, including its trains, tracks and signalling system.
 Each government would also appoint an infrastructure company to fund, build, own, maintain and upgrade the civil infrastructure and stations in their own countries.
 Daily shuttle train service from Woodlands Train Checkpoint to Johor Bahru would also cease operating after the RTS Link opens.

 In August 2017, the Sultan of Johor Ibrahim Ismail expressed serious reservations on the proposed design of the rail track, citing that the overall curve-shaped design and height would disrupt the city skyline along the Johor Straits.
 He also questioned the need for both countries to engage separate contractors to build portions of the link in their respective countries and the involvement of Prasarana Malaysia in the joint operating company with SMRT Corporation instead of the Johor state government.
 As such, he wanted the overall plan to be reviewed to ensure that it would be "logical, economical and sustainable".

 A memorandum of understanding between SMRT Corporation and Prasarana Malaysia was signed in September 2017 to form a joint venture company to operate the link.
 Details such as control of the operating company were yet to be worked out.
 On 16 January 2018, Singapore and Malaysia signed a bilateral agreement on the project finalizing certain aspects of the project, including its maintenance facilities, operator, and customs facilities.